conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 ### In Non-Delegated Mode

-Authorization (ACLs) is managed by the Gateway, which means that you have to define the ACLs for your applications in the Gateway, using the Kafka ACLs commands or the Conduktor Console UI.
+Authorization (ACLs) is managed by the Gateway, as such you have to define the ACLs for your applications in the Gateway.
+This is done using the Kafka ACLs commands, or the Conduktor Console UI.

-The principal attached to the ACLs could be either the local Service Account name, or the external Service Account name.
-If the client connects to the Gateway using OAUTHBEARER, but no external Service Account is defined, the principal will be the `sub` of the JWT client token.
+The principal attached to the ACLs can be either the local Service Account name, or the external Service Account name.
+If the client connects to the Gateway using OAUTHBEARER, but no external Service Account is defined, the `sub` of the JWT client token will be used as the principal.